PowerDNS/pdns/docs/manpages/dnsreplay.1.rst

-This program takes recorded questions and answers and replays them to the specified nameserver and reporting afterwards which percentage of answers matched, were worse or better.
+This program takes recorded questions and answers and replays them to the specified nameserver and reporting afterwards which percentage of answers matched, were better or worse.

 :program:`dnsreplay` compares the answers and some other metrics with the actual ones with those found in the dumpfile.